NodeVonHydra/Ryokucha-Whitepaper/README.md

   - many such seedlings where raised and Gokou was selected as the best of them in 1953
 - meant for gyokuro and tencha (which ultimately results in matcha)

+## Asanoka

+- developed in Kagoshima by crossing Yabukita and a Chinese cultivar named Hiramizu #1 (平水１号)
+- slightly early budding, with a strong cold resistance

 # Shading